0xAJPanda/Pipe-Network/README.md

-# Pipe Network DevNet Node Installer
+# Pipe Network Node Installer

-A **single-run bash script** to quickly install and configure a Pipe DevNet 2 node.
-This script creates a systemd service named `pipe`, automatically sets up the node binary, and includes a hardcoded referral code for the DevNet phase.
+A **single-run bash script** or **a docker container** to quickly install and configure a Pipe Network Devnet 2 .

+This script creates a systemd service named `pipe`, automatically sets up the node binary Also you can use docker i would rather go with the docker route actually

 ---